jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 #### Encounter 1a: Boarded Walls

-*DM Note*: This encounter is meant as a bypass to "A Wall of Ice" if players explore early or fail to climb up.
+    DM Note: This encounter is meant as a bypass to "A Wall of Ice" if players explore early or fail to climb up.

 As the tunnel twists and narrows, the party will come across several makeshift wooden barriers erected by past smugglers and thieves.
 Each is marked with **Thieves’ Cant**, warning of the dangers ahead.
 A **Rogue** or anyone who can read the code will recognize the symbols, which indicate traps, potential ambushes, or secret passages hidden behind the walls.